zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 [Ruth Phelane](https://www.instagram.com/zerowasterino/) is a climate and environmental activist with [Extinction Rebellion Cork](https://www.facebook.com/XRCork/), vegan advocate, artist and passionate zerowaster.
 She started a yearlong zerowaste challenge in April 2019 and has been documenting her efforts and experience through her [Instagram page @zerowasterino](https://www.instagram.com/zerowasterino/).

 While upcycling isn’t the solution to our waste problems it's a fun place to start!
 This workshop will show you a couple of different methods to upcycle tetrapak cartons into very usable and surprisingly durable wallets.
 Bring along your favourite drink carton.

+<a name="knittingsun"></a>

+##### 15:00 to 17:00 <br/> Knitting for the Homeless *with Revived Yarn*

+[Revived Yarn](https://www.facebook.com/revivedyarn/) is a knitting community created by Elisabetta Mellis that aims to bring a little bit of help to people who find themselves homeless in Dublin during the harsh winter months.
+Drop in and help knit things for the homeless.

 <a name="sanitary"></a>